Can I change BOC-3 process agents?

 The most common reasons carriers change agents: (1) the prior agent went out of business or merged in a way that orphans the BOC-3, (2) the carrier discovered the prior agent was billing annually under the guise of "renewal" when no FMCSA renewal exists, (3) consolidation - the carrier wants all their FMCSA-adjacent vendors (BOC-3, UCR, MCS-150) under one umbrella, (4) the prior agent's coverage in some states proved unreliable.

-There is no "transfer" mechanism — you simply file fresh.
-The new BOC-3 names the new agent and lists their BOC-91 registration.
+There is no "transfer" mechanism - you simply file fresh.
+The new BOC-3 names the new agent under its FMCSA process-agent registration.
 The L&I system processes the new filing the same as any BOC-3 (typically within 2 hours of submission, same-day SAFER refresh).
 The old BOC-3 designation in the L&I record is overwritten.

 Confirming the change is straightforward: the SAFER public-facing snapshot updates with the new process-agent name.
 Many carriers screenshot the new SAFER record for their files.
 There is no separate FMCSA confirmation document beyond the L&I acknowledgment of the new BOC-3 itself.